Gary Trent Jr. scores 42 points, Raptors hold off Suns | Globalnews.ca

 Toronto opened up a 96-82 lead through three quarters.
 But the Suns rallied with a 20-6 run to tie it at 102 with 4:36 remaining.

-With 3:27 left in the third quarter, Booker fouled Precious Achiuwa on a drive to the basket.
+With 3:27 left in the third quarter, Booker fouled Toronto’s Precious Achiuwa on a drive to the basket.
 Booker was assessed a flagrant foul (penalty one).
-Achiuwa made two free throws and Fred VanVleet made a 3-pointer to give Toronto its biggest lead to that point at 83-71.
-The Raptors led by 16 in the period.
+Achiuwa made two free throws and VanVleet made a 3-pointer to give Toronto its biggest lead to that point at 83-71.
+The Raptors led by as many as 16 in the period.

+In the fourth quarter, with 4:13 remaining Trent was called for a flagrant-one on Payne while Trent was attempting a 3-point shot.

 SUNS ON THE MEND